Should You Really Be Worried About Forever Chemicals In Makeup?

 Are PFAS dangerous to health?

-Rani says we don't have much research on which PFAS are safe or hazardous.
+Ghosh says we don't have much research on which PFAS are safe or hazardous.
 Equally, she says there is no data to suggest they can cause health concerns.
-Both Rani and The Cosmetic Regulator told R29 that consumers do not need to be worried about PFAS substances in cosmetic products.
+Both Ghosh and The Cosmetic Regulator told R29 that consumers do not need to be worried about PFAS substances in cosmetic products.

 “